HamedHojatian/HBF-Net/README.md

 **DataBase_dataSet64x8x4_130dB_0129201820.npy:** core dataset for "limited area" scenario consist of CSI, RSSI, near optimal HSHO solutions.
-You can find it here: https://drive.google.com/file/d/1iXR4Zv6kBsp6NUw2bdWSGgBa6uudMKbc/view?usp=sharing
+You can find it here: https://drive.google.com/file/d/1iXR4Zv6kBsp6NUw2bdWSGgBa6uudMKbc/view?usp=sharing It is the core dataset and consist of 1e4 samples.
+To train the DNN well enough we use 1e6 samples generted from deepMIMO channel model.

 Requirements:
 1. torch 1.6.0